 Qualifying lending institutions are organisations who are authorised under the Financial Services and Markets Act 2004, and who have permission to enter into regulated mortgage contracts.
 The Financial Conduct Authority keeps a register of authorised firms on its website along with a list of “permissions,” i.e. activities an authorised firm has permission to undertake.
 The register can be found at on the Financial Conduct Authority website and accessed via the lenders name and reference or postcode.

 Quality Assurance and Impact Visits

-Assessments previously carried out by the Agency to review the use of grant-funded affordable homes in the years after completion.
+Assessments previously carried out by Homes England to review the use of grant-funded affordable homes in the years after completion.

-A legal document setting out the Agency’s principles for the recovery of grant.
+A legal document setting out Homes England’s principles for the recovery of grant.
 Available in Grant Recovery section 1.

 Recycled Capital Grant Fund (RCGF)

-An internal fund within the accounts of a provider used to recycle historical grant following relevant events outlined in the Recovery Determination (see above)in all its forms, such as Housing Assistance Grant/Social Housing Grant/Social Housing Assistance in accordance with Agency policies and procedures.
+An internal fund within the accounts of a provider used to recycle historical grant following relevant events outlined in the Recovery Determination (see above) in all its forms, such as Housing Assistance Grant/Social Housing Grant/Social Housing Assistance in accordance with Homes England policies and procedures.

 Any organisation, not for and for profit, registered with the Social Housing Regulator as a registered provider of social housing.
 This can include housing associations, local authorities, charities and private companies.